Zash/lua-unbound/README.markdown

 `trustfile`
 :   Path to a file containing DNSSEC root trust anchors.

-So the defaults as follows:
+The built-in defaults are as follows:

 ``` {.lua}
 local resolver = require"luaunbound".new({